 NOTE: For the roaming case, the PCF represents the V-PCF if the NF service consumer is an AMF and the PCF represents the H-PCF if the NF service consumer is a V-PCF.

 The (V-)(H)-PCF may decide to update policy control request trigger(s) and in the roaming case, the H-PCF may also decide to update the UE Policy, the N2 PC5 policy for V2X communications if the "V2X" feature is supported and/or the N2 PC5 policy for 5G ProSe if the "ProSe" feature is supported .

+If the "EpsUrsp" feature is supported and the NF consumer is a PCF for a PDU session the PCF may decide to update policy control request triggers and/or to update the URSP.

 The (V-)(H-)PCF shall then send an HTTP POST request with "{notificationUri}/update" as URI (where the Notification URI was previously supplied by the NF service consumer) to the NF service consumer and the PolicyUpdate data structure as request body encoded as described in clause 4.2.3.3.

 Upon the reception of the HTTP POST request, the NF service consumer: